AgentMC/Sao20/Translate/En/Part1.md

 In particular, when the four senior priests who supervised the monks, which in certain circumstances were said to exercise the power of senior nobility or even higher, were asked by knight chief Bercouli to go participate in the defense battle by the Great Eastern Gate, all four of them declined.
 Most of the approximately 300 monks who participated in the Human World Defense Army were low- or middle-grade Arts Masters, with only one hundred higher level Arts Masters who were good at attacking techniques, and it seemed that almost all of the priest-class monks tried as much as they can to not to leave the Cathedral.

 Immediately after the Foreign World War was over and the Human World Union Council was established, it was discovered that all four senior priests had accumulated a vast property in private rooms, and they were expelled from Central Cathedral.
-The monk system itself was also reorganized into a Sacred Art Division and Ayuha Furia, 5th class aristocrat was chosen as its first president.
+The monk system itself was also reorganized into a Sacred Art Division and Ayuha Furia, 5th class aristocrat was chosen as its first director.

 Ayuha joined not only the battle by the Great Eastern Gate but also Human World Defense Force division troops and fought to the last as a leader of the clerics.
 Ronye, who was in the same unit, remembered her appearance keeping chanting healing techniques as her white robe gradually becoming dyed red with the blood of the injured.
 Even though her skill did not reach the senior Integrity Knights level, her knowledge of the Art and the medium usage was outstanding and she was more serious and friendly than anyone around.